How to become a school principal

 - Earning a teaching license and pass state exams

-- Gaining 1-5 years of experience as an educator
+- Gaining 1-5 years of teaching experience as an educator

-At that point, teachers who want to become principals might pursue the following steps:
+At that point, teachers who want to become principals might pursue the following educational steps geared toward more leadership responsibilities:

-- Earn a master's degree in education, education leadership, or educational administration
+- Earn a master's degree in education, education leadership, educational administration or other master's level instructional educational field

 - Complete a school administrator licensing program

-However, these requirements may vary by state.
-Please consult your state board of education for specific information or visit Teach.org, the Department of Education's website for educators.
+These requirements and degree programs may vary by state.
+Please consult your state board of education for specific information or visit Teach.org, the Department of Education's website for educators and more info on master's degrees or credentials that can help your career.

 How much can school principals make?